 - The CSE preliminary exam for IPS officers will be conducted usually in May/ June, and the results for the same will be announced in July/ August.
-If any change in the exam dates, it will be announced on the UPSC official announcement.
+If any change in the exam dates will be announced in the UPSC official announcement.

-- The marks allotted for the examination are 400 marks, which is distributed among two papers.
+- The marks allotted for the examination are 400 marks, which are distributed among two papers.

-- The papers will be objective type, i.e., multiple-choice questions.
+- The paper will be objective type, i.e., multiple-choice questions.

 - It is a qualifying level exam for the CSE Mains or the final exam.
 Only the candidates who have successfully got through the preliminary exams can appear for the mains.
 This is very important for how to become an IPS officer.

-- Candidates can get qualified if they have fulfilled any other eligibility criteria for the CSE Mains.
+- Candidates can qualify if they have fulfilled any other eligibility criteria for the CSE Mains.